-Rape, Abuse, and Incest National Network (RAINN): the nation's largest anti-sexual violence organization.
-RAINN created and operates the National Sexual Assault Hotline in partnership with more than 1,000 local sexual assault service providers in the country.
+RAINN (Rape, Abuse, & Incest National Network): the nation's largest anti-sexual violence organization.
+RAINN created the National Sexual Assault Hotline, which it operates in partnership with more than 1,000 local sexual assault service providers across the country.

 No More: aims to raise public awareness and engagement around ending domestic violence and sexual assault.

 NYC Anti-Violence Project: empowers lesbian, gay, bisexual, transgender, queer, and HIV-affected communities and allies to end all forms of violence through organizing and education, and supports survivors through counseling and advocacy.

 The Representation Project: inspires, educates, and empowers individuals and communities to challenge and ongoing stereotypes so that everyone, regardless of gender, race, class, age, sexual orientation, or circumstance, can fulfill their human potential.